Basement Waterproofing & Foundation Repair in Duluth-Superior, MN

 There are many concrete lifting methods available on the market, but for the homeowners of Duluth-Superior, Innovative Basement Authority has a solution that not only repairs the concrete, but also future-proofs it as well.
 With SettleStop PolyRenewal™, experts can inject polyurethane foam under the concrete and lift the slab.
 The characteristics of polyurethane provide the concrete with a layer of support that does not erode or disintegrate with time.
 When an expert recommends SettleStop PolyRenewal™, it’s more than just repairing your slab; it’s also easing your mind about concrete settling for years to come.

-SettleStop PolyRenewal™ can be used on any kind of settling concrete around your Duluth-Superior home, be it your driveway, garage floor, sidewalk, or concrete steps.
+SettleStop PolyRenewal™ can be used on any kind of settling concrete around your Duluth or Superior home, be it your driveway, garage floor, sidewalk, or concrete steps.
 Unlike traditional mudjacking, the tools needed to inject polyurethane foam are small, allowing experts to work on areas that could otherwise not be lifted.
 Most lifting jobs can be done in a single day and the curing time for polyurethane foam is 15-30 minutes, making SettleStop PolyRenewal™ the most convenient concrete lifting method to date.

 About Waterproofing, Crawl Spaces & Foundation Repair in the Duluth-Superior Metro Area